nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 ```

 A simplified version of a multi-item write can be seen in the second example[^4] based on the DynamoDB Document Client.
-An interesting fact to notice is that a write operation can not only contain the creation or update of an item but rather as well the deletion of another in a single operation.
-In the code below we delete the item with the hash-key Name and the value “Peter”.
+An interesting fact to notice is that a write operation can not only contain the creation or update of an item but also the deletion of another in a single operation.
+In the code below the item with the hash-key Name and the value “Peter” is deleted.

 ```